vacationtracker/generic-webhook-to-eventbridge/README.md

 - `EventBusName` (required) - a name of your EventBridge event bus
 - `EventSource` (optional) - a name of your event source (defualt: webhook)
+- `LambdaReservedConcurrency` (optional) - a number of Lambda function to provision for this webhook (helpful for reducing the latency)
+- `LambdaAlias` (optional) - an alias for the Lambda function (default: live)

 ### Install from SAR